 The aim of the sensor classification is to describe different sensor types but also to limit the number of sensor classes in order to ease the comparison of the simulation results.
-The benchmark deals with control strategies, therefore only a few related criterions are used and only one minimal measuring interval of 5 minutes is taken into account.
-It is not intended to define a user configurable class, since this would make it difficult to compare different benchmark studies.
+The benchmark deals with control strategies, therefore only a few related criteria are used and only a few minimal measuring intervals of 0, 5 and 30 minutes are taken into account.
+It is not intended to define a user configurable class, as this would make it difficult to compare different benchmark studies.
 Should it nevertheless be impossible to choose a class, the benchmark model user is requested to describe the specific sensor in detail.

-The main parameter to describe the sensor dynamics of the sensor classes is the "Response time".
+The main parameter used to describe the sensor dynamics of the sensor classes is the "Response time".
 This parameter is defined in an ISO norm (ISO 2003) and characterises the sensor dynamics based on a step response as presented in Figure 9.